dzylikecode/VSCodeExt-docsify-Preview/README.md

 ## Known Issues

-I have fixed all the issues I met.
+You should open the preview in the browser if click the external link in the preview.
+The reason why it can't open it inside the preview is the limitation of Webview.

+> may be I can try open it in the browser.

 If you find any issues, please report them to [issue](https://github.com/dzylikecode/VSCodeExt-docsify-Preview/issues)

 ## Release Notes

+### 1.5.0

+- feature:

+  - the context menu of the preview

+    - add: close preview

+    - right-click the button will trigger the same event as clicking it.

+  - the context menu of the editor

+    - add: show Docsify preview to the side

+- fix:

+  prevent the origin context menu when right-clicking the context menu

 ### 1.4.0